suneeta-mall/suneeta-mall.github.io/_posts/2021-12-31-data-in-deep-learning.md

 1. How to efficiently train with the rapid increase in the dataset?
 [Yann LeCun](https://twitter.com/ylecun) called out in his interview with [Soumith Chintala](https://twitter.com/soumithchintala) during [PyTorch developer day 2021](https://www.youtube.com/watch?v=vXbbaEZbrOI) that training time of more than 1 week should not be acceptable.
 This is a very good baseline for practical reasons but if one does not have an enormous GPU fleet at their disposal then this is goalpost is very hard to achieve given current DL practices.
 So, what else can be done to train efficiently with increased dataset size?
 1. Are all samples equally important?
 How important a sample in the dataset is?
 Can we leverage the "importance factor" for good?
-1. What role does a sample is playing towards better generalization?
-Some samples carry redundant features, how to deduplicate the dataset when features as in DL are known themselves?
+1. What role does a sample play towards better generalization?
+Some samples carry redundant features, so how to deduplicate the dataset when features as in DL are not explicit?
 1. Data size matters but can we be strategic about what goes in the dataset?
     1. Cleverly doing this has to do with efficient sampling and data mining techniques.
-These are the easily solved problem if and only if we what our targets are.
-Challenge in DL, as I see it, what to look for to mine for the best sample itself is not well understood.
+These are the easily solved problem if and only if we know what our targets are.
+Challenge in DL, as I see it, is what to look for to mine for the best sample?
+This is not well understood.
 1. How can we leverage more innate DL techniques like objective functions, backpropagation, and gradient descent to build a slick and effective dataset that provides the highest return on investment.
-1. Noises in datasets are seen as evil, they are evil.
+1. Noises in datasets are seen as evil.
 But are they always evil?
 How much noise can one live with?
 How to quantify this?
 1. How much of a crime it is if data bleeds across traditional train/validate/calibrate/test splits.
     1. What are the recommendations on the data split for cascade training scenarios?
 1. How fancy can one get with data augmentation before returns start to diminish?
 1. How to optimize the use of data if continual learning is observed?